Atlanta Truck Accident Lawyer

 • When they engaged in a work-related activity

-As a truck driver behind the wheel of their big rig, the commercial driver who hit you hauled cargo for their employer or was on their way home from doing so.
-This makes the trucking company or the corporation that hired the driver vicariously responsible.
+As a truck driver behind the wheel of their semi-truck, the commercial driver who hit you hauled cargo for their employer or was on their way home from doing so.
+This makes the trucking company or the corporation that hired the driver vicariously responsible if they are involved in a truck accident.

 For example, imagine a truck driver got behind the wheel of their big rig after having a few beers.
 They could not maintain their lane on I-85, which caused a collision.
 While the driver made serious mistakes and will likely lose their CDL, the trucking company is also legally responsible.
 We generally file our claims based on the company’s corporate liability policy.